anioji94/CV/README.md

 I was first interested in the world of software development while writing small little scripts in Adobe After Effects (a program I use to make motion graphics and 2D animation).
 It was so useful to automate this and that in order to make my workflow more efficient.

 Now that I've graduated from Maker's with a few projects under my belt, I'd really like to keep that momentum going by starting a couple small projects which I can tinker with.
-My aim as a graduate is to consolidate my knowledge and understanding while maintaining my
+My aim as a graduate is to consolidate my knowledge and understanding so that I can be a reliable new recruit at a tech firm!